diego-velez/UPRM-GPA-Calculator/README.md

 ## Dependency

 This project depends on [this](https://github.com/diego-velez/Tabletery) project.
-You must download the source and place it in the same parent folder as this one.
+You must run the `downloadTabletery` Gradle task before building the app.